hatashiro/kou/SPEC.md

 IndexExpr = PrimExpr "[" Expr "]" .
 ```

-It can be used to retrieve an element from a list or a tuple.
+It can be used to retrieve an element from an array or a tuple.

 For the tuple case, the index should be a `LitExpr` having `int_lit`, with a
 value in the tuple's size range.